 Other test data tools are strictly GUI-driven, and the processes of job design and maintenance can be complex or require consulting.
-The metadata behind their creation and population of the test data may also be cryptic or hidden.
-RowGen by contrast exposes and holds its data generation, manipulation, and population metadata in simple, portable text files that are easy to create -- either by hand, or automatically with wizards in the IRI Workbench GUI for RowGen, built on Eclipse™.
+The metadata behind their creation and population of test data may also be cryptic or hidden.
+RowGen, by contrast, exposes and holds its data generation, manipulation, and population metadata in simple, portable text files that are easy to create, modify and share -- either by hand or automatically with wizards in the IRI Workbench GUI for RowGen, built on Eclipse™.

-Your editor, or the GUI, will show how easy RowGen jobs are to learn, export, modify, and run.
-The self-documenting 4GL syntax and familiar GUI interact seamlessly to speed job design, execution, and metadata management.
-RowGen GUI users also enjoy the metadata links, job scripting compatibility, and graphical integration, with the data transformation (integration and staging), data profiling, data masking, reporting, and advanced BI functions (BIRT) in the IRI Workbench environment at no additional cost.
+Your editor or the GUI will show how easy RowGen jobs are to learn, export, extend, and run.
+RowGen GUI users in IRI Workbench also enjoy the same metadata and job scripting syntax with the data transformation (integration and staging), data profiling, data masking, reporting, and advanced BI functions available in the IRI Voracity platform ecosystem.

 Only RowGen has the high volume, high performance data generation, manipulation, and pre-sorted bulk-loading capabilities of CoSort that DBAs and big data architects require to test queries, applications, and operations across billions of rows.

 Only RowGen can also meet the test data and compliance requirements of outsourcers and software developers who rely on safe, intelligent test data in multiple flat file and custom report formats.
 RowGen not only runs faster than other test data generators, it saves time in learning, test data definition, deployment, and project management.